Schizodactylus monstrosus

 Schizodactylus monstrosus or the maize cricket, is a species of large, robust cricket found in Asia, belonging to the family Schizodactylidae.
 It is found mainly in sandy habitats along rivers, and has large flattened tarsal extensions and wings that are curled at the tip, right above the cerci.
 They are nocturnal and show a high degree of variation in activity during the day and night.
 They hide in burrows that they dig on their own during the day.

 Description

 S. monstrosus adults are approximately 4 cm long, with the coloration being typical of that of a nocturnal or burrowing insect, an overall light yellow with black sections on the back and a lighter green on the belly.
 They have long, filiform antennae extending longer than their body, with the scape being white with a black dot and the rest of the antennae brown.
-The wings of S. monstrosusare longer than the body and spiral up at the ends, over the cerci, when at rest.
+The wings of S. monstrosus are longer than the body and spiral up at the ends, over the cerci, when at rest.
 The labrum is large and covers the mandibles.
 The cerci are white, flexible and have many sensory hairs.
 Some instars of S. monstrosus have darker bodies than the adults but are overall very similar in shape and color.